maroontress/StyleChecker/doc/rules/UnusedUsing.md

 ## Summary

-Unused using directives must be removed.
+Unused `using` directives must be removed.

 ## Description

 This rule reports diagnostic information of CS8019 (unnecessary using directive) as a warning.

+Note that CS8019 reports diagnostics for auto-generated files, but this analyzer doesn't.

 ## Code fix